Big beer brands struggle to tap into shifting consumer trends - Vanguard News Nigeria

-The economic contrac-tion witnessed in the country is hitting hard on premium beer brands with consumers resorting to cheaper brands as alternative.
+The economic contraction witnessed in the country is hitting hard on premium beer brands with consumers resorting to cheaper (value) brands as alternative.

 The value brands available in the market include Trophy, 33 Export, Life, More, Star Lite, Goldberg and Hero.